The Virtual Currency Regulation Review: Brazil

 As a result, despite being able to be used as a means to carry out exchanges, a unit for the purposes of accountancy or even as reserve of value, virtual currencies do not have legal course, and therefore do not fall within the legal definition of legal currency.

-Considering that virtual currencies are not currency in Brazil, they are generally classified as assets subject to the general regimen established by the Civil Code.3
+Considering that virtual currencies are not currency in Brazil, they are generally classified as assets subject to the general regime established by the Civil Code.3

 Nevertheless, as with most jurisdictions, the legal treatment of virtual currencies in Brazil may vary according to the intrinsic characteristics of each virtual currency, including its purpose and usage, existence of remuneration, and distribution and issuance methods.
 Thus, a given virtual currency may end up being subject to certain banking and securities laws and regulations.
 To fully and properly understand the legal and regulatory framework that may apply to virtual currencies, it is important to have a general overview of the banking and securities legal and regulatory framework existing in Brazil.